 Look for companies with public reviews on trusted platforms like Trustpilot.
-Scribendi is rated 'excellent' on 84 public reviews.
-If you look at the street market as a platform you'll find very few reviews and those will be poor.
+If you look at the 'street market' model as a platform you'll find very few reviews and those will be poor.

-First, there was a highly sophisticated and detailed report on the storyline itself, and this was accompanied by forensic comments on the text.
-The editor read the manuscript twice; 'once for an overall understanding of the story, and again as a close reading, wherein I made revisions when necessary.'
-The story overview gave a fascinating analysis of my writing habits and tendencies.
-The editor examined the development of the main characters and spotted a hole.
-(One key character disappears and she pointed out it would be satisfying for readers to have him referenced again and to know what happened to him.)
+Look for a detailed report on the storyline itself, accompanied by forensic comments on the text.
+The editor will read the manuscript twice; once for an overall understanding of the story, and again as a close reading to make revisions when necessary.
+The story overview will give you a fascinating analysis of your writing habits and tendencies.
+The editor will examine the development of the main characters and spot any holes.

-But most important to me, at this point of a novel's journey when the writer is flagging, my editor gave her human response to the story too, with notes where she'd laughed and cried, and - ahem - to paraphrase Eric Morecambe - all the right notes in all the right places.
-Though I don't know her, I felt we became friends and in the notes, she let me know which parts had struck her according to her own life experience.
-I paid for this service, but I feel indebted to the invisible editor for seeing my novel as a living thing.
+But most important to me, at this point of a novel's journey when the writer is flagging, is your editors; human response to the story with notes where they have laughed and cried...
+You'll pay for this service, but feel indebted to the editor for seeing your novel as a living thing.